MissAllSunday/Breeze/Readme.txt

     Type @ in the editor to search for and mention other members.
     A real-time suggestion dropdown appears as you type.
-Mentioned members receive an SMF alert with a link back to the post.
+Mentioned members receive an SMF alert linking directly to the status or comment where they were mentioned.

   [ Alerts ]